Code-Fellows-Material/data-structures-and-algorithms/javascript/javacript-stack-queue-animal-shelter/readme.md

-# stack-pseudo-queue
+# stack-queue-animal-shelter

 ---

 ## stack-pseudo-queue
-- Write a class called PseudoQueue that implements a standard queue interface (enqueue and dequeue), but uses two stack instances instead to manage the queue.
+- Create a class called AnimalShelter which holds only dogs and cats.
+- The shelter operates using a first-in, first-out approach.

  ---